Ganymede-Bio/website-docusaurus/docs/nodes/App/SciNote_API.md

   - Specify "input" or "output" for the Ganymede cloud storage bucket to read from.
   - "input" contains files ingested into a flow; "output" contains processed data.
 - **input_object_names**
-  - Objects to read from Ganymede cloud storage
+  - Semicolon-delimited list of objects to read from Ganymede cloud storage.

 ### Notes